Sarah Everard’s killer Wayne Couzens jailed for flashing at women

 In March 2021, Couzens, then a serving officer, snatched marketing executive Ms Everard as she walked home in south London.

-Following his murder conviction, Couzens was charged with six counts of indecent exposure.

-In February, he pleaded guilty to three of the charges after a bid to get the case thrown out due to publicity around Ms Everard’s murder.
+In February, he pleaded guilty to three of the charges of indecent exposure after a bid to get the case thrown out due to publicity around Ms Everard’s murder.

-He had denied three other indecent exposure allegations in June 2015, one between January 22 and February 1 2021, and one between January 30 and February 6 2021.
+He had denied three other indecent exposure allegations which were left on the court file.

 An independent inquiry led by Dame Elish Angiolini will consider Couzens’ earlier sexual offending and whether opportunities were missed to stop him before he murdered Ms Everard.